-We all enjoy the traditional Tahoe South July 4 and Labor Day fireworks shows which receive national accolades for the spectacular displays!
+We all enjoy the traditional Tahoe South July 4 fireworks show which receives national accolades for the spectacular display!
 However, with so many people having fun, it’s important we follow up with beach clean-up days.
 We appreciate your support in reducing the impact of holiday beach use after these events!

 Have just a few hours?
 A scheduled clean-up day is perfect for you!
 Whether you are a local or only visiting for a short while, this is a limited time commitment with maximum rewards.
 Join our community during high beach-impact times (like the week after July 4th and after Labor Day), when we will be out on our local beaches, cleaning up after the party!

 Beaches: 4H Beach, Tahoe Shores, Nevada Beach, Round Hill Pines.

 Data card on a clipboard (download PDF »)